Galleria Borghese logo

 Dimensions

-cm 54 x 41
+54 x 41 cm

 Provenance

 Borghese collection, acquired by the sculptor Bartolomeo Cavaceppi, 1787.
-Documented in the Inv.
-1790, room II, no. 17; Inventario fidecommissario Borghese 1833, p.
+Documented in the Inventory 1790, room II, no. 17; Inventario Fidecommissario Borghese 1833, p.
 10, no. 28.
 Purchased by the Italian state, 1902.

 Conservation and Diagnostic